-- Respect: Each of us enters this classroom community with unique sets of experiences that will inform our readings of and reactions to these texts.
+- Respect: Each of us enters this LING 233 community with unique sets of experiences that will inform our readings of and reactions to these texts.
 Because of this wide variety of perspectives, students must respect the validity of everyone's experiences in this community.
 Students must also listen to others' experiences and be willing to reconsider their own perspectives in light of such new information - 2.
-Schedule: - If you must miss a lecture or a section it is your responsibility to obtain the information you missed.
-Because it is impossible for us to reproduce lectures/sections for every student who misses, we recommend you borrow notes from another student in class.
-You can find someone to borrow notes from using the LING 233 online discussion board. - Due to the large size of this class, make-up tests, where appropriate, will be scheduled only for students with suitable verification of the circumstance (e.g. serious illness, previously scheduled university-sponsored activity).
-This documentation must be presented in a timely manner.
-Please see the UW policy directory on examinations. iWashington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
+Schedule: - Due to the large size of this class, make-up tests, where appropriate, will be scheduled only for reasonable circumstances (e.g. serious illness, previously scheduled university-sponsored activity).
+Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW's policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy.
-Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form. - UW Athletes must inform the instructor in the FIRST week of class about any Assignments/Tests that must be missed due to participation on a UW team and present appropriate documentation of such team activity.
-It is the responsibility of the athlete to know what work they will miss and to schedule the completion of that work. - 3.
+Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form. - 3.
 Email: Email inquiries to the instructor and TA should be limited to individual issues that cannot be resolved by reading the syllabus, checking the website or the discussion board.
 We will attempt to answer such queries within 24 hours.
 The majority of logistical questions can be answered by reading the syllabus, checking the website or the discussion board.
-PLEASE do so before emailing questions about the course. - 4.
-Large class etiquette: Students must arrive on time and stay until class is over and in general to help maintain an atmosphere that is conducive to learning and is respectful of others.
-Please turn off cell phones before coming into class.
-If you must arrive late or leave early, please take care not to disturb other students.
+PLEASE do so before emailing questions about the course.